 Thailand Week 36: 15.07.2013 – 21.07.2013 Monday:- Woke up sore but it was back to training today, which wasn’t getting any easier.
-Lunch was at another new huge restaurant – Pad Thai.
+Lunch was at another new huge restaurant – a delicious Pad Thai.
 Despite the language difference it was quite obvious that T was being chatted up by the waitress – bless.
-Off to the Post Office for T. It had been closed over the weekend and so was packed.
+Off to the Post Office for T. It had been closed over the weekend and the place was packed.
 Take a number and wait.
-At least it gave me the chance
+At least it gave

 Week 36: 15.07.2013 – 21.07.2013